dakeshi/framework-oriented-programming/README.md

 ![](/Assets/Framework-Internal.png)

+### 6. Final
+**Based on the 2nd SOLID principle: Open/Closed**

+Design your Frameworks components based on the open/closed SOLID principle.
+Allow extension *(open)* but without diving into the base class implementation *(closed)*.
+Modifying the base class might lead to unexpected behavior cascading through all the components that rely on the modified one *(it could be detected with a good testing suite)*.
+Swift allows restricting the modification of a class/method with the **final** keyword.
+You'll find more information about Swift inheritance and restricting overriding [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Inheritance.html).

+With the final keyword you prevent overrides from your Frameworks and force the developers to look for extension alternatives other than overriding.

+> Make your Frameworks open to extension but closed to modifications.

-### 6. Framework models
+### 7. Framework models
 Each framework should implement their own models.
 If you share models between multiple frameworks you are coupling these frameworks to the frameworks that provide these models.
 That said, a `Networking` framework should have defined models representing API responses, and a `Database` framework should have their own `Database` models.
 If these models are combined in a business logic framework, `Core` then they should be wrapped into different models.
+You

 > Each framework defines its own models

 ![](/Assets/Framework-Models.png)

-### 7. Platform abstraction
+### 8. Platform abstraction
 Decouple your framework from platform specific frameworks.
 What does it mean?
 If there's a Framework that is `macOS` or `iOS` only, for example `UIKit` or `AppKit`, try not to couple your framework to it.
 Instead come up with these components that you might need, a `Color` or a `Font`  class/struct.
 You can create extensions and platform macros to convert these frameworks components into components that are easier to work with from the application.

 - Swift Preprocessor Directives: [Link](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithCAPIs.html#//apple_ref/doc/uid/TP40014216-CH8-XID_20)